Wills-Hao/Gym-Management-Application-SQL-PHP/README.md

 There are three dashboards in our Fitness and Wellness Management System: Member Profile, Workout History, AND Course and Trainer Info.
 All dashboards allow you to reset and print the table.
 Following are the lists of functionalities that each table has:

+## Member Profile:
+- Insert a new member profile into the table
+- Update a member’s fitness goal
+- Display members who have purchased all group courses
+- Calculate the average metabolic rates for different age groups

+## Workout History
+- Delete a workout history record
+- Find workout history in a specific room
+- Show total workouts and average workout duration

+## Course and Trainer Info
+- Display a list of courses along with assigned trainers
+- Find the course that has the number of members less than the threshold
+- Find the price of a course
+- Find the trainer of a course